What to bring?

 • One with a red light option is nice to keep your night vision and keep from blinding everyone

 • Goggles for dust storms.
+You WILL be caught in one at some point, be prepared!
 The big ski goggles look cool, but these are the most comfortable and practical.

 • If you only get one pair, get clear so you can see at night